 Human Rights laws are not part of the EU.

-But, Britain could makes its own choice if it wished to keep these rights.Embed from Getty Images
+Britain can make its own choice if it wishes to keep these rights.Embed from Getty Images

 How should I prepare for Brexit?